-This submission for Environmental Racism is Garbage, comes out of ongoing collaboration with Inuit artists in Pangnirtung, who are animating the lived experience of waste(s) (broadly defined) through their art.
-These works will be mounted in a travelling exhibition in the coming year.
+This submission for Environmental Racism is Garbage, comes out of ongoing collaboration with Inuit artists in Pangnirtung, who are animating their lived experience of waste(s) (broadly defined) in art.
+These works will be mounted in a traveling exhibition in the coming year.

 Oleepika’s powerful and expressive art juxtaposes aspects of the traditional Inuit way of life with modern ways.
 Her scenes reflect how the two cultures are bound together.
 Here, she considers the contradicting material cultural shifts seen in her lifetime.
 Oleepika’s work expresses a range of emotions.
 Although seemingly playful at first glance, a lot is going on beneath the surface.
 As with many contemporary Inuit artists, her art is a by-product of outside influences on Inuit culture and is best understood in a historical and geopolitical context – something which we intend to expand upon in later iterations of the project.

 David Kilabuk acquired his first camera in the mid-1980s – a Pentax.
 He was intrigued by the panoramic black and white photographs and portraits of Peter Pitseolak of Cape Dorset, who photographed his own community in the 1960s and 1970s.
 David is considered a leader in the community and has won several national awards for both citizenship and photography.
 His patience, skill and sensitivity as a photographer have for over 25 years resulted in iconic photographs of contemporary Inuit life and the surrounding natural world, appearing in National Geographic, Canadian Geographic, and other magazines.
 His work is requested by the news media, governments and Inuit organizations.